For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Ask them to cover your half of the bill

-This is a bit of a cheeky one, but it can work a treat.
+This is a bit of a cheeky one, but it can work.

-We would suggest that the next time you're out in a bar or restaurant with your debtee, ask them to pay your share of the bill since they owe you some cash.
+The next time you're out in a bar or restaurant with your debtee, you could ask them to pay your share of the bill since they owe you some cash.
 This doesn't just work for eating out – it can work when you buy drinks on a night out or tickets at the cinema.

 7. Ask their parents

 This is a bit of a last resort.
-But if you're getting desperate and you think the amount of money you're owed is significant enough, contacting the guilty party's parents could finally put the issue to rest.
+But, if you're getting desperate and think the amount of money you're owed is significant enough, contacting the guilty party's parents could finally put the issue to rest.

 Nobody wants to be known as a tell-tale.
-But, when someone owes you hundreds of pounds and is showing no signs of paying it back (or, at the very least, any signs of trying), they kind of deserve to get a telling off.
+However, when someone owes you hundreds of pounds and shows no signs of paying it back (or even trying), they kind of deserve to get a telling off.

-It might do some permanent damage to your friendship (if one still exists at this point), and there's no guarantee it'll work.
-But, hopefully, their parents will be able to knock some sense into them (or better yet, give you the money themselves).
+It might do some permanent damage to your friendship (if it still exists at this point), and there's no guarantee it will work.
+But, hopefully, their parents will be able to talk some sense into them (or better yet, give you the money themselves).

 Not sure if this would work?
 Save the Student's very own Jake Butler had to go to his housemate's mum to ask for £100s back while at uni.
 Find out if it worked for him in our No More Beans podcast.